craigmcc/cityteam-checkins/INSTALLATION.md

 * Set the URL for sending (with placeholder replacements): **http://{APPHOST}:{APPPORT}/api/users**
 * Just below, click the "Body" tab so we can define the details to be sent.
 * Below that, select "raw", then open the "Text" dropdown, and select "JSON".

+Pick values for the superuser username (I generally use "superuser" but it can be anything) and password.
+Note these as the values for the {SUUSERNAME} and {SUPASSWORD} placeholders.

 In the body area, fill in a properly formatted JSON structure like this: